+We will now focus on the sectors that are more relevant to our analysis.
 Figure 8 plots the value of the total assets held by MMMFs (divided by the GDP), and by the value of total assets held by the whole financial system.
 The value of its assets raised from almost scratch at the beginning of the 80s to a peak of one-fourth of the value of GDP, accounting for 5% of total assets in the financial system in 2007.
 A core element emerging from the graph is the level of volatility.
-During both the 'dot.com' crisis in 2001 and the subprime crisis, its value diminished dramatically not only with respect to GDP, but also with respect to the financial system as a whole.
-This means it experienced higher volatility than the rest of the financial system.
+During both the 'dot.com' crisis in 2001 and the subprime crisis, its value diminished dramatically not only with respect to GDP, but also with respect to the financial system.